Disruptive Student Behavior in the Classroom

 Document incidents of misbehavior as they arise, even though they may appear to be minor at the time.
 A pattern of disruptive behavior can be used to substantiate charges made against the student.

-For advice in preventing and responding to disruptive behavior, talk to the Associate Vice Chancellor for Student Affairs and Dean of Students, Dr. Chris Holland , the Vice Chancellor for Student Affairs , your college dean, department or division chairperson, or other experienced colleagues.
+For advice in preventing and responding to disruptive behavior, talk to the Vice Chancellor for Student Affairs, Dr. Chris Holland , or the Dean of Students, Mr. Tim Moore , your college dean, department or division chairperson, or other experienced colleagues.